Movies-By-the-Sea/mbts-backend/endpoints.md

 JSON Response:

     {
-        message: "query successful",
-        request:
+        remarks: "User information updated successful",
+        size   : 0
-        {
+        request: {
             type: "PUT",
-            url : process.env.SERVER + "/user" + "/update",
-            body:
-            {
+            auth: "Authorized user,
-                uid       : <access-token-uid>,
+            URL : "/user/update",
-                updateData: <array-of-fields-to-be-updated>
+            body: <contents-of-request-body>
+        },
+        response: []
     }
-        }
-    }

 ---

-### Get posts
+## Get All User Posts
 **ACCESS LEVEL : ALL VERIFIED**

-All verified users with access level above or equal to 1 can write a post.
-The ones, of whom they are the author can be accessed via here.
+1. Any verified user with access level above 2 can write and upload a review.
+Each review are mapped with their author by their UID.
+2. Use this route to get all the reviews written by a particular user.

 ```
 GET /user/posts